 Now, you will come across the option of enabling 120Hz Output, and if you want to choose the 120FPS setting, then you can easily do it by clicking on the box.

 It is because this monitor is equipped with a 4K UHD 240Hz display that provides less than 1 ms of response time.
 The G-Sync in this 1000R curved gaming monitor is one of the best in its category.
-This is an Ultrawide Game View monitor with Quantum HDR2000 and AMD FreeSync Premium Pro with various DisplayPort and HDMI ports that can easily help you on a daily basis.
+This is an Ultrawide Game View monitor with Quantum HDR2000 and AMD FreeSync Premium Pro with various DisplayPort and HDMI ports that can easily help you daily.

 Frequently Asked Questions